Glegolas/IDEAL-Love2D-gamestate/README.md

         {1, function()end, function()end, function()end, function()end, {keypressed = function(key) print(key) end}) --game
     }
 ```
+However, using this specific example would strip the gamestate of its local scope, which was originally maintained by its isolation in an external file called by ```require```.
+You would have to rely on global variables and the local scope of the ```love.run``` callback itself which is intended (but not strictly) made for our queue-system and calling external files.
+Proceed with caution.

 2. Using ```love.graphics.push("all")``` and ```love.graphics.pop()``` to create a new graphics stack every frame to disallow persistent graphical changes across frames.
 I feel fairly
 confident that this can have an impact on performance, but I do not mind this for the benefits it provides.
 Still, if you seek to remove this, go over to the ```--@draw``` tag listed inside the gameloop and remove the ```lg_push("all")``` and ```lg_pop()``` calls.
 If you do not intend to use these functions any further in the callback, I suggest removing their local variables under the ```--@auxiliary``` tag.

-3. Under the ```--@thread | preload``` tag, we call SwitchGamestate() with an argument of 1.
+4. Under the ```--@thread | preload``` tag, we call SwitchGamestate() with an argument of 1.
 This means that the starting gamestate is always going to be the gamestate stored in the gamelist at the position of 1.
-You can change this fairly easily by replacing the argument with the gamestate indice you prefer.
+You can change this fairly easily by replacing the argument with the gamestate index you prefer.